-Compliance with the U.S. Department of Defense Memorandum of Understanding (MOU).
-The roles require the adoption of policy banning incentive compensation related to securing service members enrollments.
-The office of the Under Secretary of Defense for Personnel and Readiness, which requires the adoption of a policy banning inducements for securing the enrollment of service members in the college.
+Touro University Worldwide is committed to ensuring integrity and responsibility in student advertising and recruitment by ensuring that any individual or agent acting on behalf of TUW complies with federal laws and regulations with the U.S. Department of Education and the U.S. Department of Defense Memorandum of Understanding (MOU).
+Responsible self-regulation requires rigorous attention to principles of good practice.
+The roles require adopting a policy banning incentive compensation related to securing student enrollments including service members.
+The departments, including but not limited to (DOE and DoD) require the adoption of a policy banning inducements for securing the enrollment of students including service members in the college.
 Pursuant to that memorandum, Touro University Worldwide (TUW) has adopted the following policy: